-1) Martial Arts will Help You Get the Body You Deserve
+Martial Arts Will Help You Get the Body You Deserve

-Exercise is the fastest way to improve physical fitness and aesthetic appearance.
-If you want to improve your endurance, flexibility and cardiovascular fitness, martial arts are a phenomenal choice.
+If you want to improve your endurance, flexibility, and cardiovascular fitness, martial arts is a very effective exercise option for you.

-Unlike other forms of training, results come fast from training with martial arts.
-Due to the improved dexterity of your legs and entire body you will see the difference in the mirror right away.
+Unlike other forms of training, results come fast from martial arts training.
+Due to the improved dexterity of your legs and entire body, you will see the difference in the mirror right away.

-Overall, a great way to get rid of excess pounds and increase your body level is to participate in martial arts classes.
+Overall, martial arts is a great way to get rid of excess pounds and decrease your body fat, while maintaining a strong body

-After a few training sessions and noticing the improvements in your body, you will reach a point that you cannot wait to return to class next.
-Your brain and body will appreciate your new lifestyle
+After a few training sessions and noticing the improvements in your body, you will reach a point that you cannot wait to return to the class next!
+Your brain and body will appreciate your new lifestyle.

-Learning self-defense skills is a bonus for obtaining a toned body through martial arts training.
+Learning self-defense skills is one of the main reasons some people practice martial arts, but it is a bonus of using martial arts training as a form of fitness.
 Understanding basic fighting principles and having the ability to protect yourself will help you feel more secure on a dark road at night or any other precarious situation.

 You will feel very good about yourself because you will have earned the body you have!

-Focus on thinking about all subjects of martial arts.
-As well as learning physical skills and techniques, you will learn to focus on ways to clean your mind and focus on current tasks.
+As well as learning physical skills and techniques, you will learn to focus on ways to clean your mind and focus on current tasks through practicing martial arts.

 Improving your ability to concentrate will help you in all areas of your life.
 As your body becomes more in tune with itself, your ability to concentrate will further improve.